Swimsuit-Clad Tiffany Trump Enjoys The Beach In Mallorca

 — Daily Mail US (@DailyMail) July 26, 2019

-While watching her boyfriend ride a jet ski, Tiffany wore a long multicolored kaftan with long sleeves and a “space cowboy” motif.
-She styled her long blonde lock in natural beachy waves that fell past her shoulders.
+While watching her boyfriend ride a jet ski, Tiffany wore a flowing, multicolored kaftan with long sleeves and a “space cowboy” motif.
+She styled her long blonde locks in natural beachy waves that fell past her shoulders.
 She completed the look with an Yves Saint Laurent purse, Valentino espadrilles, and the same pink-tinted Gucci sunglasses.

 The island likely holds a special spot for the couple, as it is allegedly where the pair met back in 2018.
 Giving credence to this theory, the lovebirds were spotted at Nammos Restaurant by the Sea on Psarou Beach, where the two had also been spotted last summer.

-The escape comes when Tiffany Trump is making headlines in the United States for not being apart of her father’s, President Donald Trump, reelection team.
+The escape comes when Tiffany Trump is making headlines in the United States for not being part of her father’s, President Donald Trump, reelection team.
 Though the Penn graduate had been to numerous events to support her father’s first run, she “is not expected to play any role in the campaign, apart from appearing at the occasional event” this time around, as reported by The Inquisitr.